 (6) The Minister must, within 14 days after an instrument is served on the corporation under this section, cause a copy of it to be laid before each House of Parliament or dealt with in accordance with section 134.

+[Section 114 amended by No. 25 of 2013 s.
+31.]

 Division 5 — Consultation and provision of information

 115. Consultation